rschristopher/ischristtrue.com/src/ancient-views/fall.md

 > Ye shall be as Gods

 The entire cosmos changed.
 A seraphim, one of the highest of the heavenly hosts, rebelled against God along with man.
-Death now exists, and as such natural laws and a striving of life in the face of death (what we call *evolution*).
+Death entered the world, and there is now a striving of life in the face of death (what we call *evolution*).

 ## 2. The Great Flood